llbranco/easymacrecovery/README.md

 ![image](https://github.com/user-attachments/assets/9dee8949-df28-4bdb-bdd7-43ca6208305c)

-9. copy the folder OpenCore-x.x.x-RELEASE\Utilities\macrecovery\"com.apple.recovery.boot" to the root or your USB drive
+9. copy the folder `OpenCore-x.x.x-RELEASE\Utilities\macrecovery\com.apple.recovery.boot` to the root or your USB drive
-10. copy the folder OpenCore-x.x.x-RELEASE\x64\EFI to the root of your USB drive
+10. copy the folder `OpenCore-x.x.x-RELEASE\x64\EFI` to the root of your USB drive
 11. your USB drive should look like this:

 ![image](https://github.com/user-attachments/assets/42d66574-594e-4320-9db7-e4980a818f4a)